cloggo/ldjango/README.md

 ### Efforts

-* It took close to 18 hours to document, test, integrate, research, plan, and implement the all the listed features
+* It took close to 18 hours to document, test, integrate, research, plan, and implement all the listed features